 Expert in International Health and Development policies, strategies and programmes, particularly in AfricaFounder and Scientific Advisor of the Concentration in Global Health at PSIAMember of the National

-Member of the National Academy of Medicine in France
+Academy of Medicine in France

 Member of the National Academy of Overseas Sciences in France

-Chair Knowledge against Poverty, Collège de France (2012-2013)
+Head of the Chair Knowledge against Poverty, Collège de France (2012-2013)

-The Founder and Scientific Advisor for the Concentration in Global Health at PSIA-Sciences Po, Dominique Kerouedan, MD, MPH, PhD, MSc., BA Law, has significant experience in developing countries in relation to humanitarian health, health and development, HIV/AIDS control, Epidemiology of infectious diseases, health systems strengthening, policy and strategic design as well as project monitoring and evaluation.
+The Founder and Scientific Advisor for the Concentration in Global Health at PSIA-Sciences Po, Dominique Kerouedan, MD, MPH, PhD, MSc., BA Law, has significant experience in developing countries in relation to humanitarian health, health and development, Epidemiology of infectious diseases, including the Covid-19 pandemic situation and response in Africa, as well as the HIV/AIDS control in Africa, health systems strengthening, policy and strategic design or project monitoring and evaluation.
 She has worked with UN agencies, bilateral French, US and German technical cooperation agencies, as well as with the European Commission, the World Bank, the Global Fund to fight HIV/AIDS, tuberculosis and malaria.
 Her fieldwork has been mostly in Africa for the past 30 years (Rwanda, Gabon, Congo, Mali, Niger, Benin, Côte d’Ivoire, Senegal, Eritrea, Madagascar, Morocco, Algeria, etc.), as well as in the Caribbean CARICOM region, Asia (Thailand, Pakistan (Afghan refugees).

-Dominique Kerouedan is currently also working as a Medical Doctor specialised in Public Health and Social Medicine, in 2 medico-social centres in the middle of the city of Paris (next to Place de la République), taking care of street people, migrants and refugees, as well as men and women using drugs.
+Dominique Kerouedan is currently working as the Coordinator of the “Africa Group” of the Covid-19 Pandemic Surveillance and Response Working Group at the National Academy of Medicine, and as a Medical Doctor specialised in Public Health and Social Medicine, in 2 medico-social centres in the middle of the city of Paris, taking care of street people, migrants and refugees, as well as men and women using drugs.

-Besides, Dominique is a mother of 3 sons, aged 29, 26 and 22 years old.
+Besides, Dominique is a mother of 3 sons, aged 31, 27 and 24 years old.